Olutoyin Augustus

 A series of examinations and tests conducted by an MD specialist in gynecology and reproductive endocrinology at the USC (University of Southern California) Medical Hospital found that Augustus had multiple ovarian cysts which the doctor linked to a disorder called Polycystic Ovary Syndrome or PCOS.
 PCOS is a metabolic dysfunction causing hormonal disruptions and elevated DHEA, a precursor hormone to other reproductive hormones such as testosterone.

 To contest the positive doping test and defend her case, Augustus (a United States resident) was required to attend the B sample testing conducted in Germany.
 If the B sample was also positive, she would then have to fly to Nigeria to present her case to a committee appointed by her country's athletic federation.
 This committee would be the ruling body on her case.

 Although the doctor at USC concluded that the PCOS disorder caused the elevated DHEA levels in Augustus’ urine sample, these findings were rejected by the Nigerian committee.
 Augustus was ordered to serve the two year mandatory ban from IAAF sanctioned athletics competitions.

 Augustus’ case was under review for several months, coming to a close in 2010.
 During this period Augustus continued to compete internationally, but withdrew from a competition in Belgium after notification that her case was rejected.
 Her ban was extended until February 2012 after it was discovered that she had competed while ineligible.

 Toyin has recently been featured in various television spots for Xfinity 3D, Are You Smarter Than A 5th Grader? and most notably NCAA where she and other student athletes debunk the myth of the dumb jock stigma.

 Her personal best time is 12.85 seconds, achieved in 2009 in Nantes.

-She currently serves as the Director of Diversity, Equity, Inclusion and Belonging at Oakwood School in Los Angeles, California.
+She was let go of her role as the Director of Diversity, Equity, Inclusion and Belonging at Oakwood School in Los Angeles, California in 2023.
 Previously, she coached soccer and track at Phillips Exeter Academy.